 2. Ask your community.

 Someone once wisely noted that you can’t see the picture when you’re in the frame.
 When you’re in the midst of a situation, it can be hard to see the full scope of what’s happening.
 This is why it’s great to call on others to give you their perspective.
 Turn to people who love you and people you actually trust.
 Ask them for their honest advice.
 You can let them know that you’re on a journey of self-discovery or you can just ask them what they think you’re good at.
 It’s an excellent idea to ask people separately.
+Ask what am I good at.
 You don’t want people to be influenced by other responses.
 As you get feedback from different people, take note of the similarities within the answers to help you get some direction.

 3. Consider your hobbies.

 What are the things you absolutely love to do?
 If you were exhausted, what are the few things you could muster up the energy to do?
 If you like to sing or write music, songwriting and producing might be a hobby that motivates you to your core.
 Your hobbies are activities you do in your spare time.
 If you love to cook and try new recipes or swim laps at the community pool, it’s great to explore the ways you’re good at these things.
 Try to find the reason why you like the hobby so much.
 If you love to put puzzles together, you might enjoy the critical thinking or the visionary aspects involved in putting a puzzle together.
 The challenge might be the very thing that motivates you to complete the puzzle.
 Once you look at your hobbies, don’t just stay there.
 Dig deep to find the reason why that hobby really resonates with you.